alessio-gamba/Similarity_Intra_PS/README.md

 3. PhenSer.txt

 The first two are, respectively, the HP ontology and the list of diseases with their terms of annotation.
 They can be downloaded from the HPO web site.
-The last file contain information on how OMIM diseases are grouped in Phenotypic Series.
+The last file presents information on how OMIM diseases are grouped in Phenotypic Series.
 It is available from OMIM team upon request.